What is asthma?

 No. But asthma often runs in families.
 If your child’s asthma is caused by an infection, the infection can be spread, but asthma cannot.

 Asthma that is in good control and treated will allow your child to do normal activities, such as playing and attending school.
-Exercise is good for asthma.
+Exercise is good for children with asthma.

 Doctors use 2 types of medications to treat asthma.
 They are quick-relief medications and long-term controllers.